 An emphasis on the core skills of graphic design you will need as a designer, coupled with an encouragement to take risks, make year one an exciting introduction to the course.
 When we say risks we mean risks, we’d much rather you fail spectacularly every now and again than produce safe-outcomes well within your comfort zone.
 We want you to shake things up.

-You will be introduced to the key concepts of visual communication, focusing on collaborative, experimental and independent ways of working.
+Further exploration of the key concepts of visual communication will allow you to focus on collaborative, experimental and independent ways of working.
 We’ll continue setting you challenging briefs; just how do you produce a piece of packaging for a Knock, Knock joke?
 Or how do you design a map with a tea bag for inspiration?

 You will also begin to explore the creative industries via a personal and professional development programme, while your own practice is enhanced through critically analysing the work of others.